ArthurCamara/ArthurCamara/README.md

 ## Oh, hi there!
 I'm Arthur!
 Nice to meet you!
 Here is the TL;DR of me:
-- 🧑‍🔬 I'm a Senior Research Engineer @ [Zeta Alpha](https://github.com/zetaalphavector) working on Neural Information Retrieval
+- 🧑‍🔬 I'm a Senior Research Engineer @ [Zeta Alpha](https://github.com/zetaalphavector) working on Neural Information Retrieval, agentic search and more!
 - 🎓 I hold a PhD in Information Retrieval from TU Delft.
 - ❕ Previously, I was a research intern @ [Naver Labs](https://github.com/naver/) @ Grenoble, FR and @ [Bloomberg](https://github.com/bloomberg) @ London, UK
 - 🔮 My interests are mainly in Information Retrieval 🔍 and Natural Language Processing 📜
 - 💬 [Ask me about Data Science, IR, NLP, etc.!](mailto:arthur@abcamara.com)
-- 🩸 My pancreas is broken, so I (used to) use an open-source version of it called [iAPS](https://github.com/Artificial-Pancreas/iAPS)
+- 🩸 My pancreas is broken, so I (used to) use an open-source version of it called [iAPS](https://github.com/Artificial-Pancreas/iAPS).

 ### You can find me here:
 <a href="https://twitter.com/arthurcamara" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="arthurcamara" height="20" /></a>